GLOBAL Citizen AWARD 2019: Call for Nominations!

 The award will be presented on October 27th, 2019 at the UNA Dane County annual luncheon to recognize the founding of the United Nations.

-The award recipient is not required to be a member of UNA Dane County to receive this award and nominees should have permanent residence in Dane County.
+The award recipient is not required to be a member of UNA Dane County to receive this award and nominees should have permanent residence in Dane County, or employed in Dane County.
 Current UNA-USA Dane board members cannot be considered.

 Please provide the following information for submission: